Part silent meditation retreat, part transformational art experience.

-The retreats are silence-based, with some opportunity for reflection and sharing.
+The retreats are predominantly silent, with some opportunity for reflection and sharing.
 The base practice of silent sitting meditation is punctuated with singing practice and some movement meditation.
 Solo creative sessions are interspersed toward the beginning of the retreat, working up to collaborative creative sessions later on.
 The week culminates in a concert offered by the retreatants to the public.
 Curious to hear more?
 See pictures & read personal accounts from the 2012 Artmonk Retreat and 2011 Artmonk Retreat.

 “The retreat was so full of magic and peace…At the end, we were part of a concert the likes of which can hardly be heard and felt anywhere.
 It was beyond beautiful.” – 2012 Retreatant

 • June 2017 @ Springfield, VT “Hosting the Muse” • August 2016 @ Springfield, VT “Hosting the Muse” • March 2016 @ Lyons, CO “Hosting the Muse” • April 2013 @Briarcombe in Bolinas, CA w/ Joel & Michelle Levey • February 2012 @ Briarcombe in Bolinas, CA w/ Joel & Michelle Levey • January 2012 @ Berkeley, CA – “Artmonk Insurgence” • January 2011 @ the Integratron near Joshua Tree, CA w/ Joel & Michelle Levey • October 2010 @ the Art Monastery in Labro, Italy – “Jesuit Retreat” • January 2010 @ the Integratron near Joshua Tree, CA w/ Joel & Michelle Levey